asveikau/makefiles/README.md

 Harnessing the power of make, we get:

-* Dependency tracking for minimul rebuild
+* Dependency tracking for minimal rebuild
 * Parallel builds via `make -j`
 * Some scripting, useful for platform-specific configuration (who needs `./configure`?).